Macrometacorp/docs/docs/graphs/graph-queries/traversal-queries/filtering-paths.md

     RETURN { vertices: p.vertices[*]._key, edges: p.edges[*].label }
 ```

 This query filters all paths where the starting edge (index 0) has the attribute `theTruth` equal to `true`.
-The resulting paths will be up to five items long
+The resulting paths will be up to five items long.

 ## Filtering Vertices on the Path